katherine9898/vinrec/README.md

 # vinrec
-An eccomerce website that sells vinyl records.
+An ecommerce website that sells vinyl records.